-There is also the option to enroll in one of our public programs in Hobart and Melbourne.
+There is also the option to enrol in one of our public programs in Hobart and Melbourne.
 Get on the mailing list for these by adding your details below.

 You will receive our monthly Leadership Digest and notifications of our relevant programs and services.
 You can unsubscribe at any time.